 As previously mentioned above, underground or overhead 12.5-kV or 34.5-kV collection lines would transmit the electricity to a new on-site substation.
-The proposed project includes a new 92 kV gen-tie line to deliver electricity from the on-site substation to a new substation at the Titan II project site (APN 018-170-057) located east of the project site (Figure 4).
-From the Titan II substation, electricity would ultimately be delivered to IID's existing 92 kV "R" Line located immediately east of the Titan II project site.
-The project will require an on-site switching station to loop in-and-out of the IID "R" Line.
+The proposed project includes a gen-tie line to deliver electricity from the on-site substation to an existing substation immediately south of the project site (APN 018-170-058) with ultimate delivery to IID's existing 92 kV "K" Line on the eastern border of the project site.
 Interconnection poles would be approximately 40 to 45 feet in height.